- Photo © by Thomas Neubauer

 Butterflycorner.net is not a perfect and completely site, but it will be a helpful guideline for all friends of the flying jewels (butterflies).

 This homepage will be expanded.
 New articles about butterflies are published regularly.
-If you cannot find a concrete butterfly, look at butterflycorner.net on another day or use the e-mail.
+If you cannot find a concrete butterfly, look at butterflycorner.net on another day.

 Newest articles about butterflies

-Atrophaneura semperi is a butterfly from Australasia / Indomalaya ecozone (Australia).
-The first description was in 1861 by C. & R. Felder.
-The wingspan is about 12 – 15 cm.
+Cressida cressida is a butterfly from Australasia / Indomalaya ecozone (Australia).
+The first description was in 1775 by Fabricius.
+The wingspan is about 8 – 11 cm.
 This butterfly is a member of the family PAPILIONIDAE.
-Atrophaneura semperi is black.
-The body has red hairs.
-On the underside of the hind wings there are some red spots.
-The females are dark-brown and they have on the upside of hindwings salmon spots.
+The male is black and white with red spots on hind wings.

 READ MORE...

-Atrophaneura rhodifer is a butterfly from Australasia / Indomalaya ecozone (Australia).
-The first description was in 1876 by Butler.
-The wingspan is about 10 – 11 cm.
+Trogonoptera brookiana, also called Raja Brooke's Birdwing is a butterfly from Australasia / Indomalaya ecozone (Australia).
+The first description was in 1855 by Wallace.
+The wingspan is about 15 – 17 cm.
 This butterfly is a member of the family PAPILIONIDAE.
-Atrophaneura rhodifer is dark-brown or black.
-It has red and white spots.
-The underside of the body has red hairs.
+Trogonoptera brookiana is black.
+It has a chain of green spots on the fore wings.
+The females are brown and have some white and green spots.

 READ MORE...

-Pachliopta oreon is a butterfly from Australasia / Indomalaya ecozone (Australia).
-The first description was by Doherty.
-The wingspan is about 10 – 11 cm.
+Trogonoptera trojana is a butterfly from Australasia / Indomalaya ecozone (Australia).
+The first description was in 1886 by Honrath.
+The wingspan is about 18 – 19 cm.
 This butterfly is a member of the family PAPILIONIDAE.
-Pachliopta oreon is dark-brown.
-It has red spots and a white areaon the wings.
+Trogonoptera trojana is black.
+It has a chain of green spots on the fore wings.
+The females are brown and have some white and green spots.

 READ MORE...